KoppesEA/INS-1_PWS_RNA-Seq/README.md

 The read-count matrix was subsequently imported into R using `tximport` and differential expression quantified by `DESeq2` as written in the script `RSEM_RnorV98custom_Deseq2`.

-*A Significance cutoffs of padj<0.10 was used to compare with results from PartII*
+*A Significance cutoff of padj<0.10 was used to compare with results from PartII*

 ## Part IV: smallRNA-Seq differential expression using Bowtie2 alignment, HTseq and DEseq2